 PearAnn Reichwein and Karen Wall have given a penetrative and critical account of the conception, institution, organization, and culture of the Banff School of Fine Arts in the twentieth century.
 Uplift stands as a solid foundation for future work in the interdisciplinary fields it encompasses.

 I have come across no other work that explores the art history and visual culture of this landscape at this level of detail.
 The book provides a valuable history of the Banff School, and it will also influence ongoing discussions about education, art, and political and environmental issues in Alberta and Canada today.

-PearlAnn Reichwein is an associate professor of history at the University of Alberta.
+PearlAnn Reichwein is a professor of history at the University of Alberta.
 She is the author of the award-winning Climber’s Paradise: Making Canada’s Mountain Parks, 1906–1974 and co-editor with Karen Fox of Mountain Diaries: The Alpine Adventures of Margaret Fleming, 1929–1980.
 Both titles were Banff Mountain Book Festival finalists.
 She is a founding member of the Canadian Mountain Network and an advocate for parks, heritage, and UNESCO sites.

 Karen Wall is a professor of communication, media, and heritage studies at Athabasca University and teaches in the Heritage Resource Management Program.
 She is the author of Game Plan: A Social History of Sport in Alberta, as well as numerous articles about Edmonton and Alberta heritage and arts, tourism, Indigenous issues, and cultural landscapes.

 1 Uplifting the People: Extension Education and the Arts